franiglesias/golden/README.md

 This way, the test will always fail, and it will update the snapshot with the changes that happen in the output.
 This is because in _approval mode_ you don't want to allow the test to pass.
 You could consider this as an iterative way to build your snapshot: you make a change, run the test, and add some bit of content to the snapshot, until you are happy with what you get.

 So, how can I declare that a snapshot was approved?
-Easy: simple change the test back to use the verification mode once you confirmed that the last snapshot is correct by removing the `golden.WaitApproval()` option.
+Easy: simply change the test back to use the verification mode once you confirm that the last snapshot is correct by removing the `golden.WaitApproval()` option.

 ```go
 func TestSomething(t *testing.T) {